-Assessment is through written and practical projects at regular intervals during the course.
-Students are continually monitored and given feedback and guidance to meet agreed set objectives.
+Assessment is through written and practical projects.
+You will be continually monitored and given feedback and guidance to help you meet objectives.

-- Excellent Apple Mac suites with industry standard software Adobe Premiere
+- We have excellent Apple Mac suites with industry standard software (full Adobe collection including Premier Pro);

-- Opportunities for group work with students from Art and Design, Graphics, Performing Arts and Music.
+- There will be opportunities to work with students from Art and Design, Graphics, Performing Arts and Music.

 Sample student videos

 Recorded and mixed live in Strode college TV studio by the BTEC Broadcast Media Year 2 students.